BixConcept/tutoring-frontend/README.md

 ### Updating automatically

-When there is a new version download it and execute:
+Whenever there is a new version download it and execute:

 ```
 ./update.sh